Table of Contents

 Therapy of Pediatric Appendicitis

 Pediatric patients with suspected appendicitis require an early surgical review.
 Strong analgesics, such as opioids, should not be avoided for fear of masking the pain of appendicitis and causing diagnostic confusion.

-Definitive treatment for appendicitis is by a prompt appendectomy.
+The definitive treatment for appendicitis is by a prompt appendectomy.
 This can be carried out via a laparoscopic (keyhole) approach or traditionally, through an open approach with a muscle-splitting incision in the RLQ.
 Surgery should occur within 12-24 hours of the diagnosis.

 Children with appendicitis are usually at least mildly dehydrated.
 Supportive care with IV fluid resuscitation and correction of electrolyte abnormalities should be carried out pre-operatively to stabilize the patient.

 In patients with perforated appendicitis, surgery is less urgent and preoperative management is especially important since these patients may have significant physiological disturbances.
-The period of stabilization is therefore longer, with fluid resuscitation and antibiotics.
+The period of stabilization is, therefore, longer, with fluid resuscitation and antibiotics.
 Delayed appendectomy during the index admission or interval appendectomy, 4-6 weeks following initial presentation, is subsequently carried out.